mithi/react-philosophies/README.md

 </details>

-Notice that in the `"✅  "better" solution"`, `SeeMore` and `Summary` are components that can be used not necessarily by `Member`.
-It can be used perhaps by other objects such as `CurrentUser`, `Pet`.. anything that needs those specific functionality.
+Notice that in the `"✅  "better" solution"`, `SeeMore` and `Summary` are components that can be used not just by `Member`.
+It can be used perhaps by other objects such as `CurrentUser`, `Pet`, `Post`... anything that needs those specific functionality.

 ### 💖 2.3 Keep your components small and simple